SIVASHANKARI04/DVD-rental-business-analysis/README.md

+I have analyzed DVD rental data using postgresql in PG Admin along with the tools of sql.

 It seems to be describing a relational database schema for a DVD rental system.
 Here's an overview of how these tables can be structured and related to one another, along with a brief explanation of their purpose: